 Also called single-issue credit card numbers or vCards, virtual credit cards are the safest way to pay vendors.
 And virtual credit cards are a form of electronic payment automation that cost you nothing.

-V-Cards are tied to a specific vendor and invoice or set of invoices and dollar amounts.
-Once generated they can only be used once.
-The card number immediately becomes invalid after use providing your business account an extra level of security and fraud protection.
+V-Cards are tied to a specific vendor, invoice or set of invoices, and dollar amount.
+You use a different V-card for each specific transaction.
+The card number immediately becomes invalid after use – providing your business account an extra level of security and fraud protection.

 Use virtual credit cards for payment automation and you’ll save paper, time, money, and provide added security for your payments.